sparvu/kb/docs/design.md

  * Weather stations

-This is the structure of a data source object.
+Below you can see the structure of a data source object, including its messages, summary statistics, the devices.

 ![](https://github.com/sparvu/lmo/blob/master/docs/img/DS.Object.svg)

 ### Data message